robindavidgames/ci-project05/README.md

     return render(request, 'home/index.html')

 ### Sorting Error
 When sorting by price, the products view does not consider that some products may be on sale.
+In order to fix this, I changed the product model so that "price" always represents the current price.
+Historical prices are then stored as "old_price", so that the original price can be referred to the on the site.
+If a product has an old_price, then it will be displayed as if it is on sale.

 ## Credits:
 - Base template modified from Bootstrap starter template: https://getbootstrap.com/docs/4.6/getting-started/introduction/#starter-template